wakesurfer/iotmeetup/instructions/iotclient.md

-Now I'm sure you would like to add some features that make this usable in production.
+Now I'm sure you would like to add some features that make this code more useful in production.

 ### [The Final Touch](finaltouch.md) ###